Nearly two dozen killed in attacks across Pakistan despite talks

 Pakistani investigators believe that Qasmi, the leader of the group, is capable of drawing support from other militant outfits, including several linked to al Qaeda that have wreaked bloody havoc in the country over the last decade.

-On Friday, members of a Taliban-nominated negotiating team seeking to revive the stalled peace process travelled to the tribal areas in an attempt to bring their leaders to the negotiating table.
+On Friday, members of a Taliban-nominated negotiating team seeking to revive the stalled peace process traveled to the tribal areas in an attempt to bring their leaders to the negotiating table.

 "Our meeting with the Taliban shura (council) was very positive," Mohammad Ibrahim, one of the committee members, told Reuters.
 "They agreed to meet with the government committee and present their demands before them."